Francis J. Herron: Post-war career

-After the Civil War, he stayed in Baton Rouge.
-He was a tax collector for a district in New Orleans and served as a United States Marshal from 1867 until 1869.
-He was the Secretary of State of Louisiana before moving to New York City in 1877, where he practiced law and served as a banker.
+Personal life

 He was married to Adelaide Wilbray.
 A widower since 1901, he died of a six-week illness, reportedly a pauper in a tenement in New York City, and was buried in Calvary Cemetery in Queens, New York.
 He was a member of the Grand Army of the Republic and the Military Order of the Loyal Legion of the United States The commonly accepted story that Herron died in poverty is likely false, as the "tenement" in which he lived at the time of his death was in a fashionable neighborhood and well-appointed.

 Honors

 A bronze bust of Herron (sculpted by Solon Borglum) was erected in January 1914.
 It stands on Pemberton Avenue in Vicksburg National Military Park.

 Medal of Honor citation

 Rank and organization: Lieutenant Colonel, 9th Iowa Infantry.
 Place and date: At Pea Ridge, Ark., May 7, 1862.
 Entered service at: Pittsburgh, Pa.
 Born: February 17, 1837, Pittsburgh, Pa.
 Date of issue September 26, 1893.